Sizing Imaging and Procedure Rooms

 Estimating Space for Parking

-The space in gross square feet or meters required to accommodate parking lots and structures on a healthcare campus can be substantial.
+The space required to accommodate parking lots and structures on a healthcare campus can be substantial.
 When it comes to staff parking, the space is greater than that required for his or her office.
 The guidelines shown below can be used for preliminary space estimates.
-Carl Walker — a parking specialty firm — cites an average size of 334 gross square feet (GSF) or 31.0 gross square meters (GSM) per parking space and a median construction cost of $20,450 USD per space based on their database of hundreds of completed parking structures (Cudney 2018).
+WGI, Inc. — a parking specialty firm — cites an average size of 334 gross square feet (GSF) or 31.0 gross square meters (GSM) per parking space and a median construction cost of $27,900 USD per space (2022) based on their database of hundreds of completed parking structures.

 Read more